amy941/boba_data_crunch/README.md

 **Because cravings lead to curiosity.**

-_What starts as a simple tea order turns into a journey through advanced Excel + Python_
+_I turned my obsession with bubble tea into a data project using advanced Excel + Python_

 _At its core, this project is about using data to understand customer needs and drive smarter business decisions._